preames/public-notes/unintended-instructions.rst

 * On certain VIA processors the byte sequence ``0f3f`` will `transfer control to a highly privileged co-processor <https://i.blackhat.com/us-18/Thu-August-9/us-18-Domas-God-Mode-Unlocked-Hardware-Backdoors-In-x86-CPUs-wp.pdf>`_ despite not being a documented valid instruction.
 * While the last case is an extreme example, it's not unreasonable to expect processors to have unexpected behavior when executing garbage bytes.
 Processors are full of undocumented instructions, as has been well documented by tools like `sandsifter <https://github.com/xoreaxeaxeax/sandsifter>`_.
 Another discomforting result from sandsifter is that AMD and Intel occasionally implement different semantics for the same instruction (e.g. size prefix on near call).
 Another case worth noting is that as the ISA is extended, previously "garbage" bytes suddenly have meaning (e.g. AVX512 used encoding space which was previously empty).
 As a result, it is *impossible* to decode some instructions correctly without knowing which CPU the code is running on.

 As a result, depending on our threat model, we may need to take great care when handling garbage bytes appearing in a misaligned stream.
-At a minimum, an appropriate paranoid engineer is advised *not* to assume that executing garbage bytes will deterministic fault.
+At a minimum, an appropriate paranoid engineer is advised *not* to assume that executing garbage bytes will deterministically fault.
 Allowing for fallthrough is probably enough, but in principle there's nothing preventing those unknown effects from including control flow or other arbitrary processor side effects.

 Applications
 ------------